Liposuction in Birmingham AL

 - When to follow-up with your plastic surgeon.

-Although good results are expected from your liposuction surgery, there is no guarantee.
-In some situations it may not be possible to achieve optimal results with a single procedure and another surgery may be necessary.
+Although good results are expected from your procedure, there is no guarantee.
+In some situations, it may not be possible to achieve optimal results with a single surgical procedure and another surgery may be necessary.
+It is not possible to improve lax skin tone with liposuction.

 Liposuction Words to Know